- Get more scholarship search tips.

 To find all scholarships for which you are eligible, you’ll need to try several different types of searches.

-You will find the greatest number of scholarships that might be a match to you by simply choosing your current status in school.
-After that, you can either scroll through the scholarships one by one or reduce them further by using the drop-down menus on the left margin.
+You will find the greatest number of scholarships that might be a match for you by simply choosing your current status in school.
+After that, you may either scroll through the scholarships one by one, or reduce them further by using the drop-down menus on the left margin.

 We recommend just utilizing one drop-down at a time and then resetting the criteria to do another search.
 Keyword searches are great too.